Best Bitcoin Exchanges For Beginners

 - Luno: As per our Luno overview, this site is great for beginners because it’s regulated by the UK’s FCA.
 Although its transaction fees aren’t the lowest, this platform has a mobile app and 2FA protection, making it one of the most secure and accessible places to buy cryptocurrencies.

 How Can I be Sure My Money Is Safe?

 Investing is a risky business in the sense that you never know if a trade is going to show a profit.
 However, this is the only way it should be risky.
 When you join an exchange, it’s important to look for markers of quality.
 The best way to know your money is safe is to choose a platform that’s regulated by a financial authority.
 In the absence of that, look for longevity, liquidity, and customer reviews.
-Our cryptocurrency exchanges reviews will help you distinguish the reputable brands from the not so good ones.
+Our cryptocurrency exchange reviews will help you distinguish the reputable brands from the not so good ones.
 Follow these tips and you shouldn’t have any issues when you start your cryptocurrency journey.